j-schreiber/salesforce-circleci-orb/README.md

 # Setup Dev Environment

-First, checkout the `demo-package` submodule, that contains an SFDX project.
+First, checkout the `demo-package` submodule that contains an SFDX project.
 The project is used for testing all scratch org and packaging commands.

 ```bash
 git submodule update --init --recursive